 At the music store, Alex had taken out a piece of paper folded into quarters and handed it to the clerk, saying that he had ordered this two weeks beforehand and he was wondering if it was in yet.
 The clerk took the paper, unfolded it, read it, told Alex, "just a minute", then left, at which point Alex had picked up the two women.

-The note paper that was atop the parcel will be the one that Alex turned over at the music store.
+My argument is that the note paper that was atop the parcel will be the one that Alex turned over at the music store.

 Curious.
 What was on the note paper?
 What had Alex ordered?

 This is the last we see the parcel until Alex is released from prison.
-When he arrives at home he has the parcel with him.
+When he arrives at home he has the same parcel with him.

 When he looks in the door of his bedroom, seeing how it is changed, we note that his posture is almost exactly as the woman in the painting behind him.